kumlali/windocker/README.md

 ## Installation of windocker
 - Copy [windocker](windocker) directory under to `C:\Users\<USER>`
-- Copy PEM encoded self signed CA certificate files of proxy and private Docker registry to `C:\Users\<USER>\windocker\certs`.
-Make sure certificates are self signed AND have `pem` extension.
+- Obtain PEM encoded self signed CA certificate files of your corporate proxy and private Docker registry.
+Please have a look at [Obtaining Proxy Server's CA Certificate](docs/README.md).
+- Make sure certificates are self signed AND have `pem` extension.
 You can check it by changing file extension to `crt` and open it in Windows.
 Under `General` tab you should see the same description in `Issued to` and `Issued by` fields.
+- Copy certificate files to `C:\Users\<USER>\windocker\certs`.
 - Enter your `HTTP_PROXY`, `HTTPS_PROXY` and `NO_PROXY` to `conf.cmd`.
 Detailed explanation is found in `conf.cmd`.
 - Run `init_host.cmd`.
 This script initializes Docker daemon running in Boot2Docker VM.
 Because configuration is persisted, you can safely reboot VM when you need.
 If you delete `default` VM and create new one, then you need to run the script again.
 - Run `windocker.cmd`.
 In command prompt try `docker run hello-world`